nadim365/nadim365/README.md

 Here's a very brief introduction about me

-- 🔭 I’m currently working on web development
+- 🔭 I’m currently working on web development and big data
 - 🌱 I’m currently Majoring in Computer Science
 - 👯 I’m looking to collaborate on any interesting project I can participate in
 - 🤔 I’m looking for help with docker, react and other tools i could use for development